We keep working on our new website. In the meantime, you can reach us at email@example.com (in either Dutch or English)

 Location: 2900 Don Mills Rd, North York

-Time: Saturday 9:00 – 11:30 am
+Time: Saturdays 9:00 – 11:30 am, from September 21, 2019.

 Grades: JK – grade 8

-Cost: $ 20.00/year
+Cost: $ 20.00/year (tbc)

 For more information and registration, please contact: Ms. Dorothy Whiteley, Program Administrator, International Languages (Elementary) Program, Gary Allan High School (Adult, Alternative & Community Education) - New Street Education Centre Halton District School Board - www.garyallan.ca - Phone: 905-632-2944, ext.
 148; Fax: 905-637-5390; Email: email@example.com.

 To those with an interest in Dutch language instruction for adults:

 In the past, Dutch Treat has sent out an email to gauge the interest in Dutch language instruction as well as an introduction to Dutch culture.
 The response was overwhelming and many adults as well as children were tentatively registered as potential students.

 As we aimed to accommodate the children's Dutch language classes first we initiated classes in collaboration with the Toronto District School Board – which are still going strong.